CjayDoesCode/slime-burst/README.md

 # Slime Burst

-**Slime Burst** is a tile-based strategy game with the goal of dominating the board, inspired by Chain Reaction.
+**Slime Burst** is a tile-based strategy game with the goal of dominating the board.

 ## Rules